microsoft/live-share/docs/use/vscode.md

 ## Sign in

 In order to collaborate, you'll need sign into Visual Studio Live Share so everyone knows who you are.
 This is purely a security measure and does not opt you into any marketing or other research activities.

+If you're been accepted into the private limited preview (session hosts), **use credentials that are associated with the email you used to sign up**.
+These can be a Microsoft personal account (e.g. @outlook.com), Microsoft-backed work or school account (AAD), or a GitHub account.
 Signing in is easy.

-You can hit **Ctrl+Shift+P** and select the "Live Share: Sign in" command or simply click on the "Sign in" status bar item and follow the directions to sign in.
+Hit **Ctrl+Shift+P** and select the "Live Share: Sign in" command or simply click on the "Sign in" status bar item and follow the directions to sign in.

  ![VS Code Download](../media/vscode-sign-in-button.png)

-A browser will appear where you can complete the sign-in process.If you're been accepted into the private limited preview (session hosts), **use the same  credentials you used to sign up**.
+A browser will appear where you can complete the sign-in process.

 If you are running into problems with VS Code not picking up a successful sign-in, click on the "Having trouble" link on the success screen in the browser and follow the directions.

+If you signed up with an email that **is not already tied to a Microsoft personal, work, or school account or a GitHub account**, use this trick to unblock yourself:

+1. Add the email as a secondary address to your GitHub profile
+2. Verify it
+3. Sign out of Live Share (if you've signed in) and back in again using your GitHub profile

+If this does not work, contact vsls-feedback@microsoft.com and we can swap out your email address.

 Check out [troubleshooting](../troubleshooting.md#sign-in) for more tips.

 ## Using the scoped command menu